Let us know if there is a fault or issue in your accommodation or your building.

 In the unlikely event you’re still unhappy, you can ask for your complaint to be investigated further.

-You can do this by following the investigation stage (known as Level 2) of the University complaints procedure.
+You can do this by following the investigation stage (known as Stage 2) of the University complaints procedure.